 Learn how to sew a slit.
-Sewing slits into a garment can be provocative and practical at the same time.
+Sewing slits into a garment can be fashionable and practical at the same time.
 The stylish slit can practically add design and movement to a simple skirt.
-Adding a slit allows better movement in what could be a rather tight fit.
-Slits can be styled in at the start of the cut and sew of a pattern or they can help reinvent a garment you already have in your wardrobe.
+Sewing slits allows better movement in what could be a rather tight fit.
+Slits can be added at the start of a pattern, or they can help reinvent a garment you already have in your wardrobe.

 How to Sew a Slit